Dry bulk cargo barge

-Such barges can be equipped with covers of various types if the cargo is weather-sensitive (finished steel or grain).
+Barges can be equipped with covers of various types if the cargo is weather-sensitive (finished steel or grain).
 Generally, these covers are fabricated of fiberglass or steel.
-They can be lifted or rolled away for access to the barge hold, or cargo box.
+They can be lifted or rolled away for access to the hold.

+Barges have coaming, that is sides which are high around the copper or tank.
+Covers are designed to fit over the coaming.
+They are used to protect weather sensitive cargo such as grain.
+Large, typically constructed of steel or fiberglass.
+Depending on style, they can be lifted off by crane or rolled away for access to the hopper.
+A hopper is an open hold on a barge for cargo.

+History

 In 2004, the dry bulk cargo barge fleet on the Mississippi River System (Mississippi, Gulf Intracoastal Waterway east and west, Ohio, Illinois, Missouri Rivers, etc.) stood at 5,836 open hoppers and 11,572 covered hoppers, for a total of 17,408, according to the Criton Corporation.
 Smaller barge fleets also operate on the East (Hudson River, etc.) and West coasts (Columbia River, Sacramento River, etc.) of the United States, and in numerous countries including India.

-Dry bulk cargo barges are typically operated and maintained with efficiency and environmental stewardship in mind.
-Typically, an informal set of industry best practices are applicable, including: